 Brian White | January 20, 2022 | Car Accidents

-A car accident report can help you if you ever need to file an injury claim after an accident.
+If you’ve been involved in a car accident in Houston, a car accident report can help you if you ever need to file an injury claim after an accident.
 It can support your description of your injuries.
 The investigative findings can also help you prove that another driver caused your accident.

 Texas has a statewide database for car accident reports.
 All law enforcement agencies in the state must file car accident reports electronically with the Texas Department of Transportation.
 This allows easy access to reports for those authorized to view them.

 Here are some facts to know about car accident reports in Houston and why you might need one.

 Car Accident Reporting

 Under Texas law, you must immediately call the local police or the highway patrol if your accident caused: